 5. You know your own limitations – Limitations came in many shapes and forms.
 Here are some examples:

 - Having limited knowledge about particular subjects.
 For instance.
-A business person who comes to you with a complex question about how to best advertise his services may be best off referred onto a Tarot Reader who specialises in business.
+A business person who comes to you with a complex question about how to best advertise his services may be best off referred to a Tarot Reader who specialises in business.
 As your own knowledge base grows, you will be able to read on more and more specialised topics.
 This is why Tarot readers become better with age and experience.
-You learn to see more and more practical application for the 78 keys.
+You learn to see more and more practical applications for the 78 keys.

 - Not being able to read timing questions.
 Be honest with your client about it if this is the case – it may or may not matter to them.

 - Not being good at expressing yourself in writing (rules out email readings)